 Eating and eating habits in teenagers

-Your child might also start changing his eating habits.
+Your child might also start changing their eating habits.
 For example, it’s common for teenagers to start eating fewer fruit and vegies and more fatty and sugary foods.
-There might be lots of reasons for this.
-It could be because your child’s friends are into convenience or junk foods, because he has his own money to spend on food, or because he wants to test your family values about eating.
+This might be because your child’s friends are into convenience or junk foods, because they have their own money to spend on food, or because they want to explore their own values about eating.

-Being a positive food role model is one of the best ways to reinforce your child’s healthy eating habits.
+Being a positive food role model is one of the best ways to encourage your child’s healthy eating habits.

 This is about showing your child that healthy eating is important to you.
-There are lots of ways you can do this – for example, by always eating breakfast and by choosing healthy food options when you’re eating away from home or food shopping.
+There are many ways you can do this – for example, by always eating breakfast and by choosing healthy food options when you’re eating away from home or food shopping.

 Creating a healthy food environment